jessmartin/writings/remarkable-review/The End of Paper.md

 I got my first job as a software developer in 2003.
 Which means I typed.
 A lot.
 My keyboard was often the most expedient tool for making quick notes.

 It began with simple "scratch notes."
 I would outline how I planned to tackle a problem or note something I wanted to remember later in the day.
 Eventually, I found myself needing to recall something from a previous day or share something with a colleague.
+My "scratch notes" became a proper pile.

-I soon experienced the merciless onslaught common to all digital work: the todo.
+And I soon experienced the merciless onslaught common to all digital work: the todo.
 GTD, Agile, Kanban, Kaizen, sticky notes; tasks abounded, as they do.
 The interminable todo lists accumulated in my scratch notes but also poured over into my paper notebooks.
 Todos sprouted legs, becoming rants, rambles, and eventually robust articles.

-In 2011, faced with a pile of tasks and notes scattered across git repositories, directories, emails and task management systems, I decided my digital note-taking needed a system of it's own.
-I signed up for [Simplenote](https://simplenote.com/) and began accumulating notes.
+In 2011, faced with that pile of notes and tasks scattered across git repositories, directories, emails and task management systems, I decided my digital note-taking needed a system of it's own.
+I signed up for [Simplenote](https://simplenote.com/) and began centralizing all my digital writing under a single roof.

 In tandem with my paper note-taking practice, I iterated on my digital note-taking process.
 Over the next decade, I migrated to NVAlt and then Bear, bringing my growing collection of notes with me each time.
-Tasks sometimes in paper notebooks, other times in todo apps like Wunderlist, then Todoist, and finally to a single plain markdown file.
+Task-tracking underwent it's own changes: from paper notebooks, to todo apps like Wunderlist, then Todoist, and finally to a single plain markdown file.

-If you're really into organizational systems, I recorded a [livestream](livestream) where I whiteboarded my reading, writing, and note-taking systems.I've even been bitten by the Zettelkasten bug.
-(If you haven't heard of that particular insect, it's mostly harmless: it induces feverish scribbling whenever an idea strikes.)
+If you're really into organizational systems, I recorded a [livestream](livestream) where I whiteboarded my reading, writing, and note-taking systems.

-Today, I have over 700 notes spanning a decade, including this article, and my organizational systems continue to mature, though I would never claim to be satisfied with it.
+Today, I have over 700 notes spanning a decade, including this article, and my organizational systems continue to mature, though I've never felt quite satisfied with them.

-## Paper and digital:
+## Paper and digital: Advantages

 In my decades of experimentation, I've found that my digital note repository does have advantages over my multitudinous Moleskines.

-**Search.** I can instantly summon all the notes I've written in the past decade containing a search term.
+**Search.** I can instantly summon all the digital notes I've written in the past decade containing a search term.
 This is tremendously helpful when I know what I'm looking for and I want to go there right away.

 Conversely, my paper notebooks have no magical search capabilities not avaiable in stores.
 Each notebook is organized linearly, with each day's consecutive note following the previous ones.
 I attempted to use indexes and break up sections by topic, but it never stuck.

 **Organization.** In addition to search, digital notes can be organized in a variety of non-linear ways, including tags and folders.
-Tags and folders can be helpful, but surprisingly it hasn't proved as valuable as I expected.
-I sometimes use a specific tag to focus in on a set of notes and "hide" my other notes, but for some reason a hierarchical tagging system hasn't really helped me.
-There are early signs that [wiki-style hyperlinks](https://en.wikipedia.org/wiki/Hyperlink) may prove more valuable for me.
+While tags and folders sound helpful, surprisingly it hasn't proved as valuable as I expected.
+I sometimes use a specific tag to focus in on a set of notes and "hide" my other notes, but for some reason, a hierarchical tagging system hasn't really helped me.
+However, there are early signs that [wiki-style hyperlinks](https://en.wikipedia.org/wiki/Hyperlink) may prove more valuable in my workflow.

 When it comes to paper, I have often dreamed of removing all my notebooks from their binding and having free sheafs of paper that I could sort, stack, and interleave.
 Alas, it has remained a dream.
 Currently, I just have tabs that allow me to quickly jump to a specific date.